You are listening to the Sean Hannity Radio Show Podcast.

 You have to do it legally.

-Like none of this is mysterious.
+Like, none of this is mysterious.

 They don't care about immigrants.

-They care about vote that's the period.
+They care about votes.

 That's all they care about.

-You're great at exposing a lot of our security flaws in the country.
+You were great at exposing a lot of our security flaws in the country.

-I know it's an uphill battle for everybody in these primaries because it's kind of an insider's game, and you're not an insider.
+I know it's an uphill battle for everybody in these primaries because it's kind of an insider's game and you're not an insider.

-And uh the vote takes place on Tuesday.
+And the vote takes place on Tuesday.

 Hey, thanks, Sean.

-I talked to them a lot.
+I talk to them a lot.

-They're great people, wonderful people.
+They're great people.

 Thanks a lot.